trello-archive/RxLifecycle/README.md

 // If you want to use Navi for providers compile 'com.trello:rxlifecycle-navi:0.5.0'

-// If you wat to use Kotlin syntax compile 'com.trello:rxlifecycle-kotlin:0.5.0'
+// If you want to use Kotlin syntax compile 'com.trello:rxlifecycle-kotlin:0.5.0'
 ```